 - Turn idlle adjusting screw (B) counterclockwise until the tip is flush with inside of bore. - Remove clamp or rubber band from throttle lever.
 This allows throttle valve to fully seat in bore. - Turn idle adjusting screw (B) clockwise until screw contacts throttle valve.
 Turn screw clockwise two additional turns.
-This gives preliminary idle speed. - Look into throat of carburetor and slowly compress the throttle lever.
-The throttle valve should begin to rise; if not, repeat Steps 2, 3, and 4. - Turn air screw (A) in until slight seating resistance is felt. - Back air screw (A) out 1-1/2 turns on 340 Trailfire and 1 turn on Trailfire LX. - Install air intake silencer and run engine until operating temperature is reached.
+This gives preliminary idle speed. - 8.
+Look into throat of carburetor and slowly compress the throttle lever.
+The throttle valve should begin to rise; if not, repeat Steps 2, 3, and 4. - Turn air screw (A) in until slight seating resistance is felt. - 10.
+Back air screw (A) out 1 turn. - Install air intake silencer and run engine until operating temperature is reached.
 If idle speed is not correct, turn idle adjusting screw (B) in or out until idle speed is correct (2000 to 2200 rpm).